 Taking Care of a Healing Tattoo

 Once your tattoo is done, it's not too hard to make sure it heals the best that it can.
 And it is worth the few days of special care after all that cost and discomfort it took to get it.

-Whatever you do, do NOT pick at the scab on your new tattoo.
-If the scab comes off too soon, you run the rick of having the ink "heal out," which leaves a blank spot in the design and then you'll have to get that part redone.
+- Whatever you do, do not pick at the scab on your new tattoo.
+If the scab comes off too soon, you run the risk of having the ink "heal out," which leaves a blank spot in the design and then you'll have to get that part redone.
 This can happen a little bit during natural healing, but picking at a scab pretty much guarantees it.
 No matter how much it itches, don't scratch it.

-If your tattoos increase in redness, become more painful, and either the skin or the fluids weeping out become yellow-greenish in color, those are all classic signs of an infection.
-In those cases, either go back to your tattoist or doctor to have the infection confirmed and evaluated.
+- If your tattoos increase in redness, become more painful, and either the skin or the fluids weeping out become yellow-greenish in color, those are all classic signs of an infection.
+In those cases, either go back to your tattooist or doctor to have the infection confirmed and evaluated.

-If you have more questions about if your tattoo might be infected, Go See Your Doctor!
+If you have more questions about your tattoo possibly being infected, go see your doctor!